TedHusted/awake/awake.md

 “What’s up?”

-“Her memory of her last meeting with Brent doesn’t match the Zoom recording.
+“Her memory of the last meeting with Brent doesn’t match the Zoom recording.
 She remembers Brent saying that he didn’t know who made the commit, and on the recording Brent says that he was the author.”

 “Maybe she just misunderstood.”